Lost in all

 privately labeled Chamberlain “the narrowest, the most ignorant, most

-nonetheless gave a respectful eulogy over Chamberlain in 1940 and his wife Clementine
+gave a respectful eulogy over Chamberlain in 1940 and his wife Clementine

 complimented her husband on his restraint and decorum, Churchill grumbled: “Well,